 Church of St. Nicholas in Głogów, Gothic church building in Głogów, Poland.

-The Church of St. Nicholas in Głogów is a brick structure with a central nave, two side aisles, and octagonal pillars positioned above the market square.
-The eastern choir section reveals the fundamental layout of this former basilica.
+The Church of St. Nicholas in Głogów is a brick ruin with a central nave, two side aisles, and octagonal pillars, set above the town's market square.
+The eastern choir end is the best-preserved section and still shows the original layout of what was once a three-nave basilica.

 The community of curious travelers